Chia Seeds and the Holy Spirit

 At our lunch table, Deborah asks Dad to please expound on the meaning of the Holy Trinity.
 Julie and I give each other a look we've exchanged more times than we can count.
 We know we should just settle in, because Dad loves this subject.

-My father begins to explain that God the Father, God the Son, and God the Holy Spirit are three personifications of the same single entity– the Source of all things.
+My father begins to explain that God the Father, God the Son, and God the Holy Spirit are three personifications of the same single entity—the Source of all things.
 Those aren't his exact words, but the words he does use mesmerize my girlfriend, and she listens with bated breath like a little girl hearing a fairy tale for the first time.

 Mom is such a good sport, as I'm certain she has heard this dissection of the meaning of the Trinity more than a dozen times in her life with my father.
-She too occasionally interjects her own understanding and reinforcement of the key points Dad is making.
+She, too, occasionally interjects her own understanding and reinforcement of the key points Dad is making.
 Dad takes my mom's hand and turns back to Deborah, inquiring, "Deborah, what does the Holy Spirit mean to you?"

-I take a bite of bacon-infused macaroni and cheese, and after a slight moment of silence turn to look at Deborah.
-I see that she is looking past me and directly in at my father, her eyes tearing up, until she suddenly begins to sob and leans forward, grabbing my forearms as if to anchor herself.
+I take a bite of bacon-infused macaroni and cheese, and after a slight moment of silence, turn to look at Deborah.
+I see that she is looking past me and directly at my father, her eyes tearing up, until she suddenly begins to sob and leans forward, grabbing my forearms as if to anchor herself.
 I pull loose from her solid grip and wrap her in my arms.
-I have no idea why this question has inspired such a poignant response, but her visceral reaction makes us all tear up, including my father, as Deborah attempts to gain her composure and respond.
+I have no idea why this question has inspired such a response, but her visceral reaction makes us all tear up, including my father, as Deborah attempts to gain her composure and respond.

 I don't recall her exact words.
 I know, because she told me later, that she experienced a huge wave of feeling washing over and through her body.
 I do recall that the conversation post-cry was beautiful, and even inspired my sister to disclose that she had never heard the Holy Spirit described so beautifully and clearly as Dad had conveyed it that day.

-As soon as I assess that all is well, I look around and realize that I recognize not one single person in the restaurant.
+As soon as I assess that all is well, I look around and realize that not one single person is in the restaurant.
 Even the wait staff has undergone a shift change, and I become keenly aware of how long we have been occupying this table.
 I feel like I should order another round of food.

-"Juice, you want to try to go to potty before we hit the road?"
+"Juice, you want to try to go potty before we hit the road?"
 Dad asks as if my sister is still in training diapers.

-Julie's incredulous response is in true Arthur daughter form, "I've never understood the concept of 'trying' to go to the bathroom.
-You either have to go or you don't," she says as she heads to the restroom.
+Julie's incredulous response is in true Arthur daughter form: "I've never understood the concept of 'trying' to go to the bathroom.
+You either have to go, or you don't," she says as she heads to the restroom.

-Dad laughs, because he secretly loves that his daughters are feisty.
-And I silently chuckle, knowing my sister, as much as she adores our parents, is resigning herself to another 10-hour long haul with two people who need Miracle Ear.
+Dad laughs because he secretly loves that his daughters are feisty.
+And I silently chuckle, knowing my sister, as much as she adores our parents, is resigning herself to another 10-hour-long haul with two people who need Miracle-Ear.

-With that, and several so-long-for-now kisses, my little sister and parents exit my sweet abode and make their way to their car, which I find out later, via texts from Julie, is a chariot of insanity.
+With that, and several so-long-for-now kisses, my little sister and parents exit my abode and make their way to their car, which I find out later, via texts from Julie, is a chariot of insanity.
 Julie does her best to stifle her urge to punch one, if not both, of my parents in the back of the head for uttering, "Huh, Juice?" one too many times.
 The only thing that saves her from going Backseat Ninja on our parents is the hilarity of Dad's mild road rage during Dallas morning traffic.